DeadLeavez/Leaves-Questrandomizer/readme.md

         - See the ``config/weaponcategories.jsonc`` file for more details
         - Once the server has started once with this mod.
 You can find an auto-generated category list in all supported languages in the ``categories/`` folder of this mod.
     - Add/Randomize the body part requirement.
-- Adds a new category in the handbook that
+- Adds a new category in the handbook that shows weapon categories and mods.

 Current Shortcomings
 - Removes durability for handover quests.
 - Doesn't have a counter for "found" items for handover quests.
 (The thing most- but not all BSG handover quests have.)
 Just a visual thing.
 Minor.
-- No Localization for category names (Due to them being very adjustable by end-users.)

 ### Translation Credits
 - German - ``Friend B``